Victoria Salinas

 Federal Emergency Management Agency

-Prior to FUSE, Ms. Salinas served as the Chief Resilience Officer and Deputy City Administrator for Oakland, California, where she spearheaded planning, policy, and legislative efforts to address climate, disaster, and socio-economic vulnerability.
-At the World Bank, the United Nations, and in her previous experience at FEMA, she worked alongside officials at all levels of government to plan recovery efforts following major disasters.
-Passionate about driving social impact centered in partnership and community resilience, she has a steadfast focus on ensuring equitable outcomes for all.
+Salinas served as the chief resilience officer and deputy city administrator for the City of Oakland, California, where she led planning, policy, and legislative efforts to address climate, disaster, and socio-economic vulnerability.
+At the World Bank, United Nations, and previously at FEMA, she worked alongside government officials to plan recovery efforts following major disasters.
+After Hurricane Katrina, she helped lead federal interagency efforts to develop new policies and programs that now guide disaster recovery in the U.S.